mrjacobbloom/sb3-theme/README.md

 **sb3-theme** is a set of tools that makes it easy to create themes/skins for [Scratch-Blocks](https://github.com/LLK/scratch-blocks) (and Scratch 3.0).
 It adds classes to every block so you can easily style them with CSS.
-For an explanation of these classes, see [the wiki](https://github.com/Airhogs777/sb3-theme/wiki/Classes).
+For a list of these classes, see [the wiki](https://github.com/Airhogs777/sb3-theme/wiki/Classes).
 It also has a few other functions that make styling easier.

 Just like Scratch-Blocks, this is a **work-in-progress**.
 Everything is subject to change.
 Use at your own risk. :package: